AshutoshSinghG/Knowledge-Assistant/README.md

 ## Notes

 - The Gemini API has rate limits.
 If you hit them, wait a minute and try again.
-- For better retrieval results, make sure document content is detailed and includes relevant keywords.
+(Becuse I Faced This Problem)
 - Tags help with search - use descriptive tags when adding documents.